iperez08/Divvy_Capstone_Project/cyclistic_data_analysis.md

   riders
 ```

-Total Rides by Day of Week by Rider
+Total Trips by Day of Week by Rider
 ```sql
 SELECT *
 FROM (